 Set ground rules.
 Similarly, you can set limits for your child as they begin to take on different interests.
 Children will seek out screen time and phones around this age.
 Communicate with them that you need to limit this time and why.
 The earlier these ground rules are put in place, the more normal they will be for the child.

 Write stories with your child.
 Moving past egocentrism allows a child in this stage to put themselves in the shoes of others.
 Share a conflict that a character in a story might have, then ask your child what they would do.
 How do they think Little Red Riding Hood feels when she sees that her grandma is a wolf?
 How do they think the Beast feels when they have transformed from a Prince to the Beast and back again?

 Let them help you bake.
 A lot of skills developed during the concrete operational stage can be applied while baking a cake or cookies.
 Show them that one cup of flour in the measuring cup is still the same amount of flour when it’s poured into the bowl.
 Point out that all of these ingredients can be made into one cake, and that a cake is made up of all these ingredients.
 Ask them who might like to eat some cookies: Mom after a long day of work?
 Grandma, who has been feeling sick?
 Kids might make a mess during this time, but they will build on a lot of cognitive skills while doing it!

 There are a lot of exciting developments that take place in the Concrete Operational Stage, but there is still one step to go in Piaget’s Theory of Cognitive Development.
 During the Concrete Operational Stage, children can only apply logic to things that they have seen or that currently exist.
 In the Formal Operational Stage, they are able to take things one step further and apply logic to things that are pretend or that will exist in the future.

 While children gain the ability to conduct inductive reasoning, they still struggle with deductive reasoning.

-Stay tuned for the next video to learn more about the child’s final stage of cognitive development.
+Learn more about the child’s final stage of cognitive development here!